-Advertising of non-prescription medicines to the general public is in general permitted, provided that the medicinal product can be used without diagnosing or medical supervision being required.
+Advertising of non-prescription medicines to the general public is in general permitted, provided that the medicinal product can be used without diagnosing and/or no medical supervision is required.

-Advertisements addressing the general public must inform the addressee that this is an advertisement promoting medicinal products and the advertisement must contain certain data e.g.

-name, the package sizes, prices, indication, side effect, dosage, and an encouragement for the patient to check out the patient information leaflet.
+Advertisements addressing the general public must inform the addressee that this is an advertisement promoting medicinal products and the advertisement must contain certain data e.g. name, the package sizes, prices, indication, side effect, dosage, and an encouragement for the patient to check out the patient information leaflet.

-When advertising on film and radio, the second requirement regarding package sizes and pricing does not apply.
+When advertising on film and radio, the requirements regarding package sizes and pricing do not apply.